- Home

 Health advisory for travellers to countries affected by mpox Clade I

 Since 2023, there has been an increase in the number of mpox Clade I cases reported by the Democratic Republic of the Congo (DRC).
 From July 2024, other countries in the African region, including those where historically mpox Clade I was not endemic, have also reported mpox cases and outbreaks.
 While there is cross-border spread of mpox Clade I in parts of Central and East Africa, the Clade I outbreak has thus far largely remained within the African continent.
-Outside of Africa, mpox Clade I has only been detected in Sweden, Thailand, India and Germany which have each reported one case in travellers since August 2024, but which have not led to further local spread.
+Outside of Africa, mpox Clade I has been detected in Canada, Germany, India, Sweden, Thailand, United Kingdom and United States of America since August 2024.

 On 14 August 2024, the World Health Organization (WHO) has declared that the ongoing mpox outbreak in the Democratic Republic of the Congo (DRC) and the growing number of countries in Africa constitutes a Public Health Emergency of International Concern (PHEIC).
 This follows the Africa Centres for Disease Control and Prevention’s declaration of a Public Health Emergency of Continental Security on 13 Aug 2024.